JAMstack for All: An Introduction

 - JAMstack is only for static apps(pages).

-- An Enterprise app will not scale with it.
+- An enterprise app will not scale with JAMstack.

 - It is reactJs based.

 Well, none of the above are true.
 We will prove it as we go further in this series.
 Please stay tuned.